 The 3 way ball valve HV 1904 permits to divert directly from the panel,the discharge on the stand by flash line and then to the blow down in case of problems on the flash drum V 301.

 The stand by line is continuously flushed, in order to keep it clean, with a small gaseous propylene flowrate from the top of the surge drum V 202.
-Flow rate is controlled by the FRC 1803.
+Flow rate is controlled by the FIC 1803.

 The propylene vaporization heat is supplied by sending steam to the jacket.
-Its flow rate is controlled by pressure controller PRC 2201, whose set is slave of the TRC 2201 which maintains constant temperature of the propylene vapours at 70 - 80 oC to the flash drum V 301.
+Its flow rate is controlled by pressure controller PIC 2201, whose set is slave of the TRC 2201 which maintains constant temperature of the propylene vapours at 70 - 80 oC to the flash drum V 301.

 A second 3 way ball valve, HV 2204, permits to send the flow through the secondary flash to the flash drum or to the low pressure blow down V 802.
 Said valve is normally diverted towards V 301 and is rotated towards the blowdown when it is necessary to exclude the V 301 from the process line.

 The polymer is separated from the gas in the cyclone separator V 301 at a working pressure of about 18.0 kg/cm2g, in order to condensate the outlet vapour propylene in C 301.
-The press is controlled by PRC 2301, placed on the top of the scrubber C 301.
+The press is controlled by PIC 2301, placed on the top of the scrubber C 301.

 The working temperature of 80 oC results of about 35 oC higher than that of the dew point and therefore guarantees the absence of the condensations in the tank.The temperature switch TSAL 2206, warning the lowering of the outlet temperature from V 301 and therefore the presence of the liquid, excludes the cyclone from the process line.